nus-cs2103/website-base/admin/project-w08-mid-v12.md

 **<big>Product:</big>**

-* **From v1.2 onwards each member is expected to contribute <tooltip content="the amount of code does not matter; even small contributions are acceptable">some</tooltip> code to each <tooltip content="v1.3, v1.4"> milestone</tooltip>, preferably each week; only merged code is considered as contributions** %%<popover content="The ability to deliver code incrementally is an important LO of this module because incremental delivery improves the _visibility_ of your work.">(Reason)</popover>%%. <br>
+* **From v1.2 onwards each member is expected to contribute <tooltip content="the amount of code does not matter; even small contributions are acceptable">some</tooltip> code to each <tooltip content="v1.3, v1.4"> milestone</tooltip>, preferably each week; only merged code is considered as contributions** %%<popover content="The ability to deliver code incrementally is an important learning outcome of this module because incremental delivery improves the _visibility_ of your work.">(Reason)</popover>%%. <br>
  If an enhancement is too big to complete in one milestone, try to deliver it in smaller incremental steps e.g. deliver a basic version of the enhancement first.